Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 Verify that the CSM services needed to boot a node are available and working properly.
 This section describes how the `barebonesImageTest` script works and how to interpret the results.
-If the script is unavailable, the manual steps for reproducing the barebones image boot test are provided.
+If the script is unavailable, the manual steps for reproducing the Barebones image boot test are provided.

 ## Topics